Endogen/Telegram-Kraken-Bot/README.md

 - `/orders`: Show all open orders (buy and sell) and close a specific one or all if desired
 - `/balance`: Show all assets and the volume available to trade if open orders exist that block assets
 - `/price`: Return last trade price for the selected crypto-currency
-- `/value`: Show current market value of chosen crypto-currency or all assets, based on the last trade price
+- `/value`: Show current market value of chosen currency or all assets
-- `/bot`: Show options to check for update, update, restart or shutdown the bot
 - `/chart`: Show a trading chart for the chosen currency
 - `/history`: Show history of closed trades

 ##### Related to bot
+The following commands are available as sub-commands for command `/bot`

 - `/update`: Update the bot to the latest version on GitHub
 - `/restart`: Restart the bot
 - `/shutdown`: Shutdown the bot